lgos44/drlnd-collab-compet/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

 2. Place the file in the root of this repository, and unzip (or decompress) the file.

+### Training
+To train the agent please refer to the file Report.ipynb.
+Running all cells in this notebook will train and produce graphical representation of the agents performance.
+The resulting model will be saved to ./data/checkpoint_actor.pth and ./data/checkpoint_critic.pth